DT209/cards/README.md

 * No extra code should be written to support testing

 # Design Decisions
-* Cards should be immutable as they are a well known construct
+* Cards should be immutable as they are a well known construct, therefore Cards are an inner class of Deck instead of a standalone class.

 # Other Considerations
 * There is no "interface" or API to this code as it is not required